hippole/Blockly/README.md

 OMG!!!!!11!!
 Y U NO PUT PLUGIN IN MORE TAHN 1 CLASS1!!!11 <br />
 it was originally going to be in multiple files but half way into the project i thought it'd be more efficient to slap it into 1 file. and it was!
 If you hate me you hate me.
 # issues
-When updating scoreboard regardless of wether or not the config file's value is enabled it dsplays "OFF" until it is refreshed with the /blockly.
+When updating scoreboard regardless of wether or not the config file's value is enabled it dsplays "OFF" until it is refreshed with /blockly.